segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ### Set Once/Set Always fields

-Amplitude restricts the mixing of top-level user properties with $set, $setOnce, or $setAlways operations in a single request, [as outlined in Amplitude’s documentation](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/#user_properties-supported-operations).
+Amplitude restricts the mixing of top-level user properties with `$set`, `$setOnce`, or `$setAlways` operations in a single request, [as outlined in Amplitude’s documentation](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/#user_properties-supported-operations){:target="_blank"}.

-To circumvent this within Segment, users can opt to exclusively map event parameters to either the User Properties field or to one of the user property operations (Set Once and/or Set Always) available in mappings, avoiding mixing them in the same request.
-Specifically, if you are utilizing Set Once and/or Set Always fields, include all relevant fields in their respective mappings and do not configure mappings for User Properties in the same request.
+To circumvent this within Segment, users can opt to exclusively map event parameters to either the **User Properties** field or to one of the user property operations (Set Once and/or Set Always) available in mappings.
+If you use the **Set Once** and/or **Set Always** fields, include all relevant fields in their respective mappings and do not configure mappings for **User Properties** in the same request.

-Conversely, to send top-level user properties, map only to the User Properties field and exclude mappings for Set Once and Set Always fields.
+Conversely, to send top-level user properties, map only to the **User Properties** field and exclude mappings for the **Set Once** and **Set Always** fields.

 {% include components/actions-map-table.html name="amplitude" %}